Armed Forces of Armenia: United States

 The United States has been steadily upping its military clout in the region.
-In early 2003, United States Department of Defense announced several major military programs in the Caucasus.
+In early 2003, the United States Department of Defense announced several major military programs in the Caucasus.
 Washington's military aid to Armenia in 2005 amounted to $5 million, and in April 2004, the two sides signed a military-technical cooperation accord.
 In late 2004, Armenia deployed a unit of 46 soldiers, which included bomb-disposal experts, doctors, and transport specialists, to Iraq as part of the American-led Multi-National Force Iraq.
 In 2005, the United States allocated $7 million to modernize the military communications of the Armenian Armed Forces.

 Since 2003, Armenia and the Kansas National Guard have exchanged military delegations as part of a National Guard Bureau program to promote better relations between the United States and developing nations.
 The program has largely consisted of mutual visits to each other's countries in an effort to share "ideas and [the] best practices for military and emergency management."

+Eagle Partner 2023 was a military exercise which took place in Armenia from 11 September to 20 September 2023.
+The main goal of the exercise was the fortifying of the alliance between the United States with Armenia and also the training of the 12th Peacekeeping Brigade of the Armed Forces of Armenia for future peacekeeping missions.
+Eagle Partner 2024 began on 15 July 2024.
+The exercises were scheduled to last through July 24.